Immiscible Rayleigh-Taylor turbulence using mesoscopic lattice Boltzmann algorithms: Conclusion

 \section{Conclusion}

-We have presented the first high resolution study of immiscible RT turbulence in 2D using the Shan-Chen multicomponent method.
-The large-scale statistics for mixing layer, typical velocity and average density profile have been compared with the miscible case and found to have very similar power law behaviours with close overall prefactors but different transient behavior.
+We have presented the a high resolution study of immiscible RT turbulence in 2D using the Shan-Chen multicomponent method.
+The large-scale statistics for the mixing layer, typical velocity, and average density profile have been compared with the miscible case and found to have very similar power-law behaviors with close overall prefactors but different transient behavior.
 In the immiscible case, the presence of the interface affects the small-scale statistics, leading to a significant difference, with respect to the miscible RT, in the evolution of the enstrophy.
-The Bolgiano--Obukhov assumption generates a valid prediction for the power law behaviour of the temporal evolution of total enstrophy also for the immiscible case (see eq. \ref{eq5_7}), but does not account for the big change in the prefactor, which could be affected by extra vorticity induced by the interface.
+The Bolgiano--Obukhov assumption generates a valid prediction for the power law behavior of the temporal evolution of total enstrophy also for the immiscible case [see Eq.~\ref{eq5_7}], but does not account for the big change in the prefactor, which could be affected by extra vorticity induced by the interface.
 The evolution of the typical drop size and the total length of the interface in the emulsion-like state of developed RT turbulence are measured and shown to be compatible with our phenomenological predictions.

 A natural question that can be addressed in the future is about the statistics of the structures with a typical size smaller then the typical drop size.
 In this range of scales, the presence of capillary waves propagating along the interfaces of the drops is expected \cite{chertkov2005effects}.
-The developed numerical scheme can also be applied to the problem of fragmentation and whitecapping at the surface of breaking waves, which involves a complex process with formation of drops and bubbles; see e.g. \cite{dyachenko2016whitecapping,mailybaev2017explosive}.
-It is also important to note that most of the numerical procedures presented in this article are naturally extendable for the three-dimensional immiscible Rayleigh-Taylor turbulence.
+The developed numerical scheme can also be applied to the problem of fragmentation and whitecapping at the surface of breaking waves, which involves a complex process with the formation of drops and bubbles; see, e.g., \cite{dyachenko2016whitecapping,mailybaev2017explosive}.
+It is also important to note that most of the numerical procedures presented in this article is naturally extendable for the three-dimensional immiscible Rayleigh-Taylor turbulence, which is a more suitable configuration for experimental procedures, although such an extension of the present GPU code, with appropriate optimizations to obtain affordable statistics, can be a non-trivial task.
+Some laboratory experiments for the two-dimensional case may be conducted in thin liquid films~\cite{Zhou20171,carles2006rayleigh} using, for example, aqueous gelatin solutions with very high concentration~\cite{meshkov2019group}.
+The corresponding extension of the lattice Boltzmann method to these cases seems feasible, but it requires further study.